Happy Birthday to Ellie and Jenna!

 - Our computer was connected to the Internet for dial-up.
 We had a separate phone line just to get online.

-- Dad and I shared a computer at home.
+- We only had one computer in our house the day you were born.
+Dad and I shared a computer at home.
 Imagine that now.
 We did have separate email through AOL.com.

 - We had a fax machine hooked up in our home office.
 Do you even know what that is?